pingcap/blog/tidb-binlog-tutorial.md

 ---
-title: TiDB-Binlog Tutorial
+title: TiDB Binlog Tutorial
 date: 2019-05-08
 author: ['Kolbe Kegel']
-summary: Learn to deploy TiDB-Binlog with a simple TiDB cluster.
+summary: Learn to deploy TiDB Binlog with a simple TiDB cluster.
 tags: ['TiDB', 'Engineering']
 categories: ['Engineering']
 ---

-This tutorial will start with a very simple TiDB-Binlog deployment with a single node of each component (Placement Driver, TiKV Server, TiDB Server, Pump, and Drainer), set up to push data into a MariaDB Server instance.
+This tutorial will start with a very simple TiDB Binlog deployment with a single node of each component (Placement Driver, TiKV Server, TiDB Server, Pump, and Drainer), set up to push data into a MariaDB Server instance.

-This tutorial is targeted toward users who have some familiarity with the [TiDB Architecture](https://pingcap.com/docs/v3.0/architecture/), who may have already set up a TiDB cluster (though that is not mandatory), and who wants to gain hands-on familiarity with the features and functionality of TiDB-Binlog.
-This tutorial is a good way to "kick the tires" of TiDB-Binlog and to familiarize yourself with the concepts of its architecture.
+This tutorial is targeted toward users who have some familiarity with the [TiDB Architecture](https://pingcap.com/docs/v3.0/architecture/), who may have already set up a TiDB cluster (though that is not mandatory), and who wants to gain hands-on familiarity with the features and functionality of TiDB Binlog.
+This tutorial is a good way to "kick the tires" of TiDB Binlog and to familiarize yourself with the concepts of its architecture.

 > **Warning:**
 >